 Terra Treats: The Former Animal Kingdom Allergy Kiosk

 Why It Disappeared: The need for a dedicated allergy stand lessened because Walt Disney World made allergy menus and chef consultations more accessible at every quick and table service restaurant.
-The kiosk was renamed Terra Treats in December of 2015.

 Magic Kingdom GF Dining Guide